Solasel/bad-vimrc/README.md

 colorscheme your_preferred_colorscheme
 ~~~

+Note on foreign languages:
+	I leave to default all settings that involve foreign languages,
+	so make sure that you set the settings you need for your
+	language input.

-Now please uninstall this package and make your own vimrc.
+Now please uninstall this package, it's pretty bad.